-During my shift in one of the restaurants I worked at, we are monitoring the temperature of the chilled foods daily every 4 hours, consistently recording its temperature in a specific form, and with this, we also ensure that the thermometer we use is calibrated..
+During my shift in one of the restaurants I worked at, we monitored the temperature of the chilled foods daily every 4 hours, consistently recording their temperature in a specific form.
+With this, we also ensured that the thermometer we used was calibrated.

-I have the privilege to attend training about food safety management and I am excited to share with you here what I have learned and experienced.
+I have the privilege to attend training about food safety management and am excited to share with you what I have learned and experienced.

 Food safety Management has a lot of processes to cover.
 But in this article, I will focus only on the part where measurement is applied and includes the calibration of measuring instruments specifically Food Thermometers.